Google's First 21 Employees: Where Are They Now?

 4. Heather Cairns was an HR manager at Google.
 Now she's happily retired and dabbling in angel investing.

-Most recent position at Google: HR manager.
-She hired Google's first 200 employees.

-Current Company/Position: Angel investor who provides funding for women-led companies that are pursuing social ventures.
-Her LinkedIn profile used to say 'bum' at company 'Living Well.'

-3. Craig Silverstein was Larry and Sergey's first hire.
-He left in 2012 to join the education startup Khan Academy.
+3. Craig Silverstein was Larry and Segey's first hire.
+He left in 2012 to join a startup, Khan Academy

 Business Insider Emails & Alerts